-IAM Policy Strategic IAM Plan IAM Plan Broadly outlines the Documents and Long-term plans (usually 20 principles and demonstrates an integrated years or more for infrastructure requirements for approach to planning and assets), that outline the asset undertaking IAM across coordination of IAM activities for each facility or asset the organisation, in a outcomes across the various network, and the resources to structured and asset groups. provide a defined level of service coordinated way, Specifies the organisation's in the most cost- effective way. ٠. consistent with the IAM objectives, assets and a What is it? organisation's strategic high level, long-term nat plan. strategy for managing the ¥ organisation's assets.
+IAM Policy Strategic IAM Plan IAM Plan Broadly outlines the Documents and Long-term plans (usually 20 principles and demonstrates an integrated years or more for infrastructure requirements for approach to planning and assets), that outline the asset undertaking IAM across coordination of IAM activities for each facility or asset the organisation, in a outcomes across the various network, and the resources to structured and asset groups. provide a defined level of service coordinated way, Specifies the organisation's in the most cost- effective way. e. consistent with the IAM objectives, assets and a is it organisation's strategic high level, long-term What is it? plan. strategy for managing the M organisation's assets.